Gayest Ball Ever

-"Gayest Ball Ever" is the eleventh episode of the ninth season of RuPaul's Drag Race.
-It originally aired on June 2, 2017.
+"Gayest Ball Ever" is the eleventh episode of the ninth season of the American television series RuPaul's Drag Race.
+It originally aired on June 2, 2017, and was followed by an episode of the companion series RuPaul's Drag Race: Untucked.
+The main challenge tasks contestants with presenting three looks for The Gayest Ball Ever, a fashion show based on queer culture.
 Andie MacDowell and Joan Smalls are guest judges.

-Sasha Velour wins the episode's mini-challenge, and Shea Couleé wins the main challenge.
-Alexis Michelle is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Peppermint to "Macho Man" by Village People.
+Sasha Velour wins the episode's mini-challenge and Shea Couleé wins the main challenge.
+Alexis Michelle is eliminated from the competition, after placing in the bottom two and losing a lip-sync contest against Peppermint to "Macho Man" by Village People.